-This was mostly in previous discussion.
+This was mostly in the previous handout.
 But the basic point is that: D "seems" like a head, and there's an XP to its left that can be either a possessor or the subject of nominalized clause.
 And if that's where the subject is in DP, seems reasonable that it's in the same place in TP.